 The manufacturer’s instructions suggest an H-valve (Halkey-Roberts) adapter.
 But if this inconvenience is no biggie, instead of purchasing the special air pump on Sportsstuff’s website, you can find inexpensive adapters like the one mentioned below (keep reading).

 Beyond that, it inflates in approximately five minutes, which is tolerable but a bit slower than the other slides.

 Tips for Inflating and Maintaining Your Pontoon Boat Slide

 - Bring your own pump.
 Though two out of the three slides here come with their own pump, you might run into a situation where you lose your pump—or even clumsily drop it into deep waters—and are in need of a replacement.

 If this happens, AIRHEAD Air Pump (check price on Amazon) works just as well with an inflator you likely already own.
 It has great ratings (and appropriate valves for all toys).

-Keep an eye on the water depth.
+- Keep an eye on the water depth.
 Always practice safety and anchor your pontoon past shallow waters and with enough depth.
-I mean… where’s the fun in a slide if you can’t dunk underwater?
+I mean… where’s the fun in a slide if you can’t make a splash?

 So, ready to slide into those warmer months?